 4. With the flower dish paint the center upwards with Turquoise Gloss Enamels.
 The big brush stoke will give some great dimension to the flower.
 Once dry stripe the center up with Turquoise 3D Frost Gloss Enamel writer.

 5. Drip blue Gloss Stain Pearlescent in a stripe pattern into the candle holder and let it pool at the bottom.

-6. Once the pieces are fully dry glue them together with a generous amount of E6000 glue.
+6. Once the pieces are fully dry glue them together with a generous amount of E6000 glue or marine grade glue.
 Then leave them undisturbed to cure overnight.

 7. You can stop here and display the pretty flower on a plate rack.
 However I think the glass marbles just add a little something to it.
 Embellish them with swirls with the White 3D Opaque Glass Writer.
-Glue the marbles around the large plate with E6000.
+Glue the marbles around the large plate with E6000 or Marine grade glue.